anmol420/CoinTossApp-In-Flutter/README.md

 - Please Ensure That You Have Installed Flutter On Your Device.
 You Can Do This By Typing `flutter doctor` In Your Terminal.
 If You Get Any Error, Please Follow The Instructions Given By Flutter To Fix It.

+- Please Rename The Folder To `coin_toss_app`, After Cloning This Project.
+If Not Done, It Might Give Some Errors.

 - To Run The `main.dart` [Main File] File Under The `lib` Folder, Please Type `flutter run` In Your Terminal Or Press `F5` In Visual Studio Code.